-Answer: Absolutely it will.
+Answer: As a result of smiling more often??.
+Absolutely it will.
 Six people out of a hundred?
 That’s a no brainer.
 Yes, yes, yes!
+I get more tips.

 Conclusion: It’s worth my time to really make an effort at smiling more.
-It’s “Time Well Spent”.
+Therefore, it is definitely, “Time Well Spent”.

-Action: I will make a conscious effort to smile more.
+Action: As a result, I will make a conscious effort to smile more.

 Final Outcome: I will probably make more money in tips. 🙂

 That’s how I evaluate adding something to my game plan or strategy or blueprint to how I’m going to act or deal with something.